-To provide an insight into the quality of software that is available, we have compiled a list of 16 high quality open source podcast tools that offer an excellent way to manage and download podcasts.
-The selection includes both graphical and console based tools, software which includes built-in podcast management, as well as stand-alone tools, so all tastes should be catered for here.
+To provide an insight into the quality of software that is available, we have compiled a list of 12 high quality open source podcast tools that offer an excellent way to manage and download podcasts.
+The selection includes only graphical tools, software which includes built-in podcast management, as well as stand-alone tools, so all tastes should be catered for here.
 We cover terminal-based podcast tools in a separate roundup.

 |Cantata||Feature-rich client for Music Player Daemon|

 |Kasts||Convergent podcast software|

 |CPod||Simple and elegant free podcast player built with web technologies|

 |Amarok||KDE audio player offering a wealth of features, yet intuitive to use|

 |gPodder||Downloads and manages free audio and video content|

 |Poddr||Podcast client built with Electron and Angular|